Eurovision 2023: These are the last 10 finalists to qualify – DW – 05/12/2023

 For Austria, Teya & Salena sang and danced their nicely staged song about Edgar Allen Poe.
 The audience knew the words and sang along; the duo will be on stage again on Saturday.

-Voyager from Australia, too, had a song worthy of the final (see photo at the top, with the car on stage).
+Voyager from Australia, too, had a song worthy of the final.
+Their performance featured a car, as seen by the photo at the top of the article.
 Their powerful progressive rock song almost sounds like a rock opera.

-Australia and the Eurovision Song Contest have a 40-year history.
-The competition has been broadcast there since 1983.
+Australia and the Eurovision Song Contest have a 40-year history, with the competition broadcast there since 1983.
 Australia started participating in the contest in 2015, as an associate member of the European Broadcasting Union (EBU), which organizes the song contest.
-This year may be the last time though, as the contract between Australian television and the EBU is about to expire.
+This year may be the last time, though, as the contract between Australian television and the EBU is about to expire.

 Grand final now has 26 acts